 Budapest is an odd little city, and part of what makes it odd also makes it cool.
-Budapest is home to ruin bars, and a visit to the capital of Hungary isn’t complete without a drink (or two) at one of these bars which are unique to the city and unlike nearly anything else I’ve ever seen [and for the non-drinkers among us, most of these places have offerings such as fresh lemonade,coffee, or devine hot chocolate].
+Budapest is home to ruin bars.
+A visit to the capital of Hungary isn’t complete without a drink at one of these bars.
+These bars are unlike anything else, and for the non-drinkers, most have offerings such as fresh lemonade, coffee, or devine hot chocolate].
 I visited my first ruin bar during my first visit to the city in January 2013.
 Back then, I did Budapest’s version of a ‘pub tour’ and got to visit quite a few of these establishments.
 My favourite by far is Szimpla Kert, a garden/pub/cafe/souvenir shop/farmer’s market/local hangout/shisha bar.
 Whatever you can think of, it’s happening here.

 Budapest Ruin Pubs